v1k45/v1k45.github.io/content/modern-django-part-2.md

 $ npm install --save react-router-dom
 ```

-After this let us create few components which we will be using in the application.
-To maintain a clean directory structure we'll create all components inside components directory.
+After this let us create a few components which we will be using in the application.
+To maintain a clean directory structure we'll create all components inside a components directory.
 We will create a `PonyNote` component for our main app and `NotFound` component for 404 pages.

 ```
 $ cd src/